-- Advocate for public policies that support campus sustainability or advance sustainability (through 2030) - Support improvement the sustainability performance of affiliated hospitals (owned by PFD, from 2024).
+- Advocate for public policies that support campus sustainability or advance sustainability (through 2030) - Support coordination to address sustainability issues with affiliated hospitals (owned by PFD, from 2024).

 Increased collaborative local and regional sustainability project and formal network involvement.

 3.3 Business and Industry Partnerships